Resource Center

 We’ll also reveal the best time tracking app you can use to compute overtime pay for fair employee remuneration and unwavering compliance.
 Let’s dive in.

 Overtime work in Australia refers to the extra hours an employee works over the regular work hours in a day or week.
-Generally, the overtime work for full-time employees covered by an award means anything over 38 hours per week or 7.6 hours (7 hours and 36 minutes) per day.
+In many modern awards, overtime for full-time employees commonly applies when work exceeds 38 hours per week, or daily limits specified in the award.

 However, overtime entitlements may change depending on an employee's modern award or enterprise agreement.
 For example, part-time and casual employees in social, community, homecare, and disability services award are entitled to overtime pay when they work: